In 1869, John Wesley Powell, the one-armed Civil War veteran, passionate geologist and natural historian, was feeling the itch to travel again.

 How the Antiquities Act should be used is discussed extensively elsewhere.
 And there are many different legal interpretations of such a simple text whose intent has been broadly debated.

-What this article shows is that the act is used quite differently today than it was when it was first created.
+What this article shows is that the act is used quite differently today than when it was first created.
 Once used to protect archaeological artifacts, the act is now used to protect entire ecosystems.
 And such protections have become partisan.

 The Antiquities Act has been used by 18 United States presidents to designate 161 national monuments.
 For a long time, President Theodore Roosevelt, a Republican president, held the record for the most national monuments at 18, which he designated between 1906 and 1909.